The Real Costs of Applying to EPIK

 The cost of moving across the world is no doubt high, and I wish I had known how much I needed to save for every document, shipment, and application.

-Of course, these costs depend on soooo many factors, like what country you live in, how much your school charges for transcripts, and how fast you are about getting your documents.
-But hopefully, this helps give you an idea of the cost and the various forms and applications you need to have--from the beginning to the end.
+But hopefully, this helps give you an idea of the cost and the various forms and applications you need to have — from the beginning to the end.

 1. Signed EPIK Application form — $0* You may have minor printing costs if you don’t own your own printer.
 I had to print this a couple of times for my interview and then afterwards to send to EPIK.